 They are a special breed native to Ireland and they are considered the most ancient type of cow in Europe.

-Spotting them from the car is a family favourite while driving the fabulous ring of Kerry (click here for our guide to the area).
+Spotting them from the car is a family favorite while driving the fabulous ring of Kerry (click here for our guide to the area).

 Learn about ancient rural Ireland in Muckross house